ionic-team/ionic-site/docs/guide/building.md

 </script>
 ```

-There is a good amount of stuff in this Modal popup.
+There is a lot of information in the above code.
 First of all, we are defining this template as an Angular template using `<script id="new-task.html" type="text/ng-template">`.
-The cool thing about Angular templates is they can be loaded from anywhere: locally or remote.
+The good thing about Angular templates is they can be loaded from anywhere: locally or remote.
 The URL of the template is the unique identifier, and if the template is defined locally, it will be fetched locally.
 Templates are a great way to separate layouts and UIs, so we use them extensively.

 We then set a header with a button to close the modal, and then set up our content area.
 For the form, we are calling `createTask(task)` when the form is submitted.
 The `task` that is passed to `createTask` is the object corresponding to the entered form data.
 Since our text input has `ng-model="task.title"`, that text input will set the `title` property of the `task` object.